Competitive, Spontaneous, Humanistic or Methodical? The career for your personality type

 This is a growth industry in almost all markets, and people who have skills in web development will continue to be in demand.
 Job Outlook says that web developers create computer animation, audio, video and graphic image files for multimedia presentations, games, motion pictures, and the web.
 They also plan, produce and maintain websites and web applications using web programming, scripting etc.

-As a web developer, it’s difficult to gather data on salary expectations, but you might make between $76,000 USD and $104,000 USD, according to this report by DWUser.
+As a web developer, it’s difficult to gather data on salary expectations, but you might make between $76,000 USD and $104,000 USD, according to DWUser.

 The Spontaneous Personality: Ethical hacker